jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 <img src="image-6.png" width="500" />

-The parameters are part of the methods you inherit the doc from.
+The parameters are part of the methods, not part of the doc-struct.
 I'd just squelch that warning at the top of the code file:

 ```cs
 #pragma warning disable CS1572 // param tag mismatch